mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-07"></a>
 [Back to top](#top)
 ## AZ-07 -- Rep. Ruben Gallego (D)
+### Committees
+Ruben Gallego is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,451,000.00 in SC HEP grants.